 Don't anticipate any big changes with your trash removal as the City of Westlake brings in a new trash hauling company, Mayor Dennis Clough said Monday.

-Rumpke, which was awarded the contract for trash hauling in the city at last week's City Council meeting, will begin collecting trash here on August 1, Clough said.
+Rumpke, which was in the city at last week's City Council meeting, will begin collecting trash here on August 1, Clough said.

 Clough said there were no complaints with soon-to-be-former hauler BFI/Allied Waste.